Chocolate Starfish: 2010-present: Reformation, Born Again Versions, Spider & Beautiful Addiction

 In 2010 Chocolate Starfish reformed with a line-up of Danielson, Falvo, Nixon, Romic and Thompson.
 They started work on new studio material, however a planned concert tour was cancelled when Romic was diagnosed with non-Hodgkin lymphoma in March 2011.
 A benefit concert was held for Romic in October 2011—at which he performed with Chocolate Starfish—and on 31 March 2012 he died of the cancer.

 The band continued after Romic's death and from January to March 2013 they played on the Red Hot Summer Tour alongside Jimmy Barnes, Ian Moss and Dragon.
 For the tour they used Tim Henwood (The Androids, The Superjesus) on guitar.

 In 2014, the band recorded a wholly acoustic album of favourites called Born Again Versions (BAV) with the premise that "If a song can stand the rigours of a rework and still hold up, then hopefully it has the hallmarks of a good song".

 In 2014, the band wrote a song for a TV commercial in the Northern Territory, which lead to them writing and recording an EP.
 In October 2014, the group released a self-produced EP titled Primitive.
 Drummer Daniel Danielson said "It's a little from where we left off in the '90s.
 I'd like to think that we still have that energy that we had back in the day."
 Thompson told Forte magazine, "I'm going to tell you that it's fantastic that we finally have some new material we can shop around and show people.
 It was a long time coming to put it together, because everybody has other things in their lives going on and Starfish isn't a full-time thing anymore.
 It freshens everything up and its a welcome change for us I think."

 On 31 October 2014, the group performed a one-off performance of Meat Loaf's Bat Out of Hell album from start to finish.

 In March 2015, the band released their first new single in almost 20 years, titled "Cinderella".
-All proceeds from the sale of the song were donated to the Jaime Wild Foundation in support for Jamie, who is a young woman challenged by motor neurone disease.
+All proceeds from the sale of the song were donated to the Jaime Wild Foundation in support of a young woman challenged by motor neurone disease.

 On 31 December 2017, the band released their first album of new material in twenty years, titled Spider dedicated to Zoran "Spider" Romic.
 Romic co-wrote the album track "Heavyweight" several years ago.
 The album's lead single "Farmer Loretta" was released in early 2018.

 In December 2020, the band released the EP Scaled Back which includes tracks from 1993 debut recorded in an intimate, jam session.

 In March 2021, the band confirmed the release of the album, Beautiful Addiction set for release in May 2021.
 The lead single is a cover of 4 Non Blondes' "What's Up".